Byron/gitoxide/cargo-features.md

 * **fast**
-    * Makes the crate execute as fast as possible by supporting parallel computation of otherwise long-running functions as well as fast, hardware accelerated hashing.
+    * Makes the crate execute as fast as possible by supporting parallel computation of otherwise long-running functions as well as fast, hardware accelerated hashing, along with a faster zlib backend.
     * If disabled, the binary will be visibly smaller.
 * **http**
     * support synchronous 'http' and 'https' transports (e.g. for clone, fetch and push) at the expense of compile times and binary size